 1. Painted or missing fire door labels

-The label found on the edge or top of a fire door and frame may be made of metal, paper, or plastic, or may be stamped or diecast into the door or frame.
+The fire rated door labels found on the edge or top of a fire door and frame may be made of metal, paper, or plastic, or may be stamped or die-cast into the door or frame.
 Labels must be visible and legible.
 Some embossed labels can still be read if they are painted, but if a painted label is illegible, the paint must be removed.
 If labels are missing or can’t be made legible, the AHJ may require the doors or frames to be re-labeled by a laboratory.

 2. Clearance deficiency dimensions around the door in the closed position

 Shimming the hinges with metal shims may help to correct the problem, and there are metal edges available which are listed for use when a door needs to be increased in width to reduce the clearance.
 For clearances larger than allowed by NFPA 80, there are gasket products in development which may be allowed by the listing agencies as an alternative to replacing the door.